renyyyy/renyyyy.github.io/README.md

 # Rui Yang's Website

-# Press the green button could move the main div.
+# Press the green arrow button could move the main div.

 Image of my Portfolio is my own